dalenysivilay/content-models-documentation/content-models-documentation.md

 - **Custom Background (Boolean)**

   - Enables usage of custom background.
-This field is a mandatory field that default to `false`
+This field is a mandatory field that default to `False`

 - **Gallery Background (Group)**